melanchall/drywetmidi/Docs/articles/tools/Quantizer.md

 You can derive from the [Quantizer](xref:Melanchall.DryWetMidi.Tools.Quantizer) class and override its [OnObjectQuantizing](xref:Melanchall.DryWetMidi.Tools.Quantizer.OnObjectQuantizing*) method.
 Inside this method you can decide whether quantizing for an object should be performed or not and if yes, what new time should be set.

 Information about what quantizer is going to do with an object is passed via `quantizedTime` parameter of [QuantizedTime](xref:Melanchall.DryWetMidi.Tools.QuantizedTime) type.
-Image below shows what information is holded within this class:
+Image below shows what information is held within this class:

 ![QuantizedTime](images/Quantizer/QuantizedTime.png)